The Prince's Trust Partnership Award Winners for 2019:

-Hemma Verna, Senior Manager of Social Impact and Global Responsibility for Marriott Hotels, Europe
+Hemma Varma, Senior Manager of Social Impact and Global Responsibility for Marriott Hotels, Europe

 Bringing together a charity and another organisation is not always easy.
 It takes real drive and energy to lead a partnership and our winner has been described as ‘shining light of positivity and can-do attitude! who never lets anything get her down, and no challenge feels insurmountable.’

 As a person who is always keen to explore new ideas and support young people in new ways this year, Hemma suggested a new way to promote engagement on apprenticeships with Trust-supported young people, to look beyond jobs to long term careers and development